OnahProsperity/homeMadeERC721/README.md

     ) external;

 ```
-save from all the stress and funds.
+Saves from all the stress and funds.

-## adding Permit functionality
+## Adding Permit functionality
 After Ethereum wallets like MetaMask implemented [EIP721 standard](https://eips.ethereum.org/EIPS/eip-721) for typed message signing that allows wallets to display data in signing prompts in a structured and readable format.
 EIP712 is a great step forward for security and usability because users will no longer need to sign off on inscrutable hexadecimal strings, which is a practice that can be confusing and insecure.
-Lots of Project have started implementing this logic [Popular Dai](https://makerdao.com/en/) have it implemented on their stable coin [DAI Etherscan](https://etherscan.io/address/0x6b175474e89094c44da98b954eedeac495271d0f#code).
+Lots of Project have started implementing this logic.
+[Popular Dai](https://makerdao.com/en/) They have it implemented on their stable coin [DAI Etherscan](https://etherscan.io/address/0x6b175474e89094c44da98b954eedeac495271d0f#code).
-Intoducing EIP712 into Home Made ERC721 in other to allow for gasless transactions on open market.
+Introducing EIP712 into Home Made ERC721 in order to allow for gasless transactions on open market.
-Instance: Bob signed a message and send the signature to Alice, Alice spilt the signature in other to get the V,R,S and use it to approve himself in other to transfer NFT from Bob.
+Instance: Bob signed a message and sends the signature to Alice.
+Alice spilts the signature in order to get the v,r,s and use it to approve herself in order to transfer NFT from Bob.
 ```solidity

 function permit(